Sexually Transmitted Diseases

-Sexually Transmitted Infections (STIs) are infections passed from one person to another during oral, vaginal or anal sex.
-STIs are very common, with 20 million new infections every year in the United States.
+Sexually Transmitted Diseases (STDs) are infections passed from one person to another during oral, vaginal or anal sex.
+STDs are very common, with 20 million new infections every year in the United States.
 As shown in the graph above, Marion County's rates are well above the state average for the number of reported cases, and growing.
-This only accounts for REPORTED cases, meaning that there are likely many more people infected with STIs who don't know it, or don't know how to seek testing and treatment for it.
+This only accounts for REPORTED cases, meaning that there are likely many more people infected with STDs who don't know it, or don't know how to seek testing and treatment for it.

 Who is at risk?